thinkdatascience/thinkdatascience.github.io/_posts/2019-08-09-getting-started.md

 ## Multicollinearity

+Multicollinearity occurs when two or more variables in a dataset are corealted with others.
+In simpler words, one predictor variable can be used to predict the other.
+This creates problem when we fit linear regression model and interpret the results.

+Most important assumpstion of Regression analysis is that the independent variables should be independent.
+Each individual variable must contribute to the model.
+If a multicollinearity or degree of corrleation is high between variables in the data, then the assumption of linear regression gets violated.
+This needs to be taken care of before fitting a model.

+For example, person's height and weight can be the correlated features in dataset.

+We can

 [Fork **Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork) on GitHub, rename the repository to `USERNAME.github.io` (where `USERNAME` is your GitHub username), and then open terminal and clone the fork to local by:

 ```terminal